0xtimbo89/nexus-aurora/README.md

 ### Vision

 This is why we've built Nexus.
-A CSC-native 3D asset marketplace for users in the metaverse to seamlessly create, trade, and showcase their 3D metaverse assets.
+A TRON-native 3D asset marketplace for users in the metaverse to seamlessly create, trade, and showcase their 3D metaverse assets.

 Some of the features include but are not limited to: